naveenmaurya7705/TO_DO_LIST/README.md

 `#To Do List`

-#This is simple Todo list with vanilla JS (as you see in the GIF below).
-Vanilla JS means no plugins, no libraries, nothing.
+*  his is simple Todo list with vanilla JS (as you see in the hosting page).
+Vanilla JS means we are not going to use no plugins, no libraries, nothing.

- This list include certain Features :
+ `This list include certain Features :`

 *  A minimal design with HTML and CSS, it should look nice (no libraries, no frameworks).